elugens/hello-javascript/docs/additional-questions/regular-expressions/sets-ranges.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can write a universal pattern that looks for wordy characters in any language.
 That is easy; we would use the Unicode properties in regular expressions.
-Note that Unicode properties do not get supported in Internet Explorer, and if we need them, we can use library XRegExp for IE users.
+You should note that Internet Explorer does not support Unicode properties, and if we need them, we can use library XRegExp for IE users.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />